DV

 Strategy & risk

-BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index using a bonds strategy.
+BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.
+Beta is 0.06 for BIL and -0.02 for USFR, indicating USFR is less volatile relative to the market.

 USFR beta-0.02